kgorgi/VACS/README.md

 # VACS: The Vector Addition Computation System
 ## Synopsis:
 VACS or Vector Addition Computation System is a Java program built using Notepad++.
-It is a GUI port of the C++ program Vector Addition Solver.
+It is a GUI port of the C++ program [Vector Addition Solver](https://github.com/kgorgi/Vector-Addition-Solver).
 This program adds multiple two dimensional vectors together with the user specifying how many vectors to add because the amount of vectors is unknown at compilation.
-Please note the for the angle of a vector, the polar coordinate system is used.
+Please note  for the angle of a vector, the polar coordinate system is used.

 To find out more information about vector addition please visit: